sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 I also introduced **Viewport Culling**.
 The map now only renders assets currently within your bounds.
 As you pan to a new region, cities "pop in" dynamically, ensuring the browser isn't wasting resources on rendering things on the other side of the planet.

 The visual size of cities on the map also now dynamically reflects their importance.
 Previously, cities were sized based on their relative peering bandwidth.
 Now, their size depends on a weighted combination of aggregate peering bandwidth and IP dominance, contributing 80% and 20% to the size calculation respectively.
-The reasoning behind this is that peering bandwidth is much more of a signal that there's more Internet activity than IP space being advertised.
+Peering bandwidth is a stronger signal of real traffic concentration than raw IP space alone.

 ### Better Exports